GiggInnovations/gigg-knowledge-base/gpt_inbox_overview.md

     - Then add 1–3 keywords in `Inbox Settings > General`.
 At least one keyword is required to pull in media.
       ![image](https://github.com/user-attachments/assets/f935702c-fcea-48b9-b035-9ac1855dd16f)

-- **Display**: Top media per keyword shown.
-Each post has its own row, posts are defaultly displayed based on how recently they were created.
+- **Display**:  Each post has its own row, posts are defaultly displayed based on how recently they were created.
 There is no separation based on keyword.
+   - For Instagram posts, the top media per keyword is shown when first added.
+After the first fetch, the newset posts are pulled in at each refresh.
+   - For X and YouTube posts, the posts are fetched chronologically with no regard to how popular the post is.

 - **Actions**:
   - Delete posts
   - Pin to one or more boards